The Bivi Kitchen

 A lot of things have been said about this groundbreaking stove, and I wonder if it can ever live up to expectations?
 First off I don’t think it’s the fastest stove on the market, nor the lightest, but it is one of the easiest to use and comes in a very climber friendly package (basically a giant mug with stove built-in).
 The biggest advantage of the design is how efficient it is, and swaps instant results for greater gas efficiency, important on longer climbs.

 What’s a stove without a pan?
 Well unless you’re using the Jet Biol system you need to mate your tiny burner with an equally tiny but effective pan.
 What you want is something between 700 ml and 1-litre incapacity, that features a good lid, and is neither too wide (most burners work best with a small surface area pan) or too tall (increases instability).
 Luckily the market seems to be awash with really great bivy pans at the moment.
 Here’s a rundown of my top five pans.

 Snow Peak Trek 700 (£25/135g/ 750ml)

 Snow Peak Titanium Mini Solo (£40/155g/ 250 ml and 800ml)

-Having a pan that doubles as a mug is great, and on lightweight climbs you can eat and cook with just one pan and one spoon.
-If using your pan as a mug put some gaffer tap on the rim so you don’t burn your lips!
-One last thing; having a stove that doesn’t need a pot lifter saves weight, but if you do then MSR’s Litelifter (£10/28g) is probably the smallest and sexiest…if you’re into pan lifters that is.
+Having a pan that doubles as a mug are great, and on lightweight climbs, you can eat and cook with just one pan and one spoon.
+If using your pan as a mug put some gaffer tape on the rim so you don’t burn your lips!
+One last thing; having a stove that doesn’t need a pot lifter saves weight, but if you do then MSR’s Litelifter (£10/28g) is probably the smallest and sexiest… if you’re into pan lifters that is.